-Patrick Laurie has been working as a freelance journalist for seven years, covering a range of topics relating to moorland management, sport and upland conservation.
+I’ve been working as a freelance journalist for eight years, covering a range of topics relating to moorland management, sport and upland conservation.

-Patrick now works closely with the Heather Trust, promoting integrated and sustainable moorland management for agriculture, sport and conservation.
-His particular area of interest continues to lie in the conservation of upland bird species, a subject frequently covered in his columns for the Shooting Gazette magazine amongst others.
+I now work closely with the Heather Trust, promoting integrated and sustainable moorland management for agriculture, sport and conservation.
+My particular area of interest continues to lie in the conservation of upland bird species, a subject frequently covered in my columns for the Shooting Gazette and Shooting Times magazines.

-Having adopted many guises since 2009, this blog now operates as a day-to-day diary of Patrick’s ongoing project to improve a run-down upland farm in the Galloway hills to the advantage of black and red grouse, hill partridges and wading birds.
-Since January 2016, the blog has been expanded to incorporate a related project to explore and understand the practical mechanics of conservation grazing with the purchase of a small herd of galloway cattle.
+Having adopted many guises since 2009, this blog now operates as a day-to-day diary of my ongoing project to improve a run-down upland farm in the Galloway hills to the advantage of black and red grouse, hill partridges and wading birds.
+Since the introduction of cattle, the project has expanded still further and threatens to spill into new areas.

-As part of his work, Patrick travels widely across the U.K., building a picture of moorland management from Wester-Ross to Bodmin Moor.
-In recent months, he has presented several talks on game conservation and continues to be a passionate advocate for sporting management in the uplands.
+As part of my work, I travel widely across the U.K., building a picture of moorland management from Wester-Ross to Bodmin Moor.
+In recent months, I have presented several talks on game conservation and continue to be a passionate advocate for sporting management in the uplands.

 Contact via comments below: